 You can use NVIDIA Feature Discovery to generate labels for the set of GPUs available on OCP nodes.
 You can use these node labels to assign workloads to specific GPU devices.
-This feature is enabled by default on ECS, but must be configured manually on OCP.

 Configuring GPU node labeling on OCP nodes

 - 1. Review the prerequisites listed on the NVIDIA GPU feature discovery page. - 2.
 Use the instructions under Deployment via helm to deploy the GPU node labeling feature. - 3.
 Information about using GPU node labeling is also available on the NVIDIA GPU feature discovery page.